 Pursuant to Article 31 of CACM Regulation, ENTSO-E needs to draft a report on capacity calculation and allocation and submit it to the Agency no later than 2 years after entry into force of CACM Regulation.
 The subsequent issues of this reports are to be delivered to the Agency every two years if requested so from the Agency.

-Action 1: On 14 August 2017, ENTSO submitted to the Agency the first Biennial report on capacity calculation and allocation.
+Action 1: In August 2017, ENTSO-E submitted to the Agency the first Biennial report on capacity calculation and allocation.
 You can find the report here.

 Report on harmonisation of capacity calculation methodology